Please find below a handy guide and frequently asked questions relating to the GDPR.

-Organisations will be required to show how they adhere to the Regulation's principles by, for example, demonstrating what procedures are in place to protect the data that they hold.
-Many organisations will currently have in place adequate measures; however, it is likely that others will be required to examine and address their current practices to ensure compliance with the Regulation.
+Organisations must show how they adhere to the GDPR's principles by, for example, demonstrating what procedures are in place to protect the data that they hold.
+Many organisations will currently have in place adequate measures; however, it is likely that others will be required to examine and address their current practices to ensure compliance with the GDPR.

 What rights does a data subject have?

 Below is a summary of some of the rights that a data subject has: